Mania: Signs and symptoms

 Manic states are always relative to the normal state of intensity of the affected individual; thus, already irritable patients may find themselves losing their tempers even more quickly, and an academically gifted person may, during the hypomanic stage, adopt seemingly "genius" characteristics and an ability to perform and articulate at a level far beyond that which they would be capable of during euthymia.
 A very simple indicator of a manic state would be if a thus far clinically depressed patient suddenly becomes inordinately energetic, enthusiastic, cheerful, aggressive, or "over-happy".

 Other, often less obvious, elements of mania include delusions (generally of either grandeur or persecution, according to whether the predominant mood is euphoric or irritable), hypersensitivity, hypervigilance, hypersexuality, hyper-religiosity, hyperactivity and impulsivity, a compulsion to over explain (typically accompanied by pressure of speech), grandiose schemes and ideas, and a decreased need for sleep (for example, feeling rested after only 3 or 4 hours of sleep).
 In the case of the latter, the eyes of such patients may both look and seem abnormally "wide open", rarely blinking, and may contribute to some clinicians' erroneous belief that these patients are under the influence of a stimulant drug, when the patient, in fact, is either not on any mind-altering substances or is actually on a depressant drug.

 Individuals may also engage in out-of-character behavior during the episode, such as questionable business transactions, wasteful expenditures of money (e.g., spending sprees), risky sexual activity, abuse of recreational substances, excessive gambling, reckless behavior (such as extreme speeding or other daredevil activity), abnormal social interaction (e.g., over-familiarity and conversing with strangers), or highly vocal arguments.
 These behaviours may increase stress in personal relationships, lead to problems at work, and increase the risk of altercations with law enforcement.
 There is a high risk of impulsively taking part in activities potentially harmful to the self and others.

 The experience of mania is often quite unpleasant and sometimes frightening, for the person involved and for those close to them, and it may lead to impulsive behaviour that may later be regretted.
 It can also often be complicated by the individual's lack of judgment and insight regarding periods of exacerbation of characteristic states.
 Manic patients may frequently deny anything is wrong with them.
 Because mania frequently encourages high energy and decreased perception of need or ability to sleep, within a few days of a manic cycle, sleep-deprived psychosis may appear, further complicating the ability to think clearly.

 Mania may also, as earlier mentioned, be divided into three "stages".
-Stage I corresponds with hypomania and may feature typical hypomanic characteristics, such as gregariousness and euphoria.
+Stage I corresponds with hypomania and may feature typical hypomanic characteristics, such as hypersociality and euphoria.
 In stages II and III mania, however, the patient may be extraordinarily irritable, psychotic or even delirious.
 These latter two stages are referred to as acute and delirious (or Bell's), respectively.